U.S. federal direct loan program

 Student Aid Index (SAI): The amount that you and family are expected to contribute toward the Cost of Attendance.
 This amount is based on your or your family's income and assets.

-Subsidized Loan: A loan made on the basis of financial need.
+Subsidized Loan: A loan made based on financial need.
 The federal government pays the interest on these loans while you are enrolled at least half-time, during the grace period, or during authorized periods of deferment.

 Unsubsidized Loan: A loan not based on financial need.
 You are responsible for paying all interest that accrues throughout the life of an unsubsidized loan.
 During in-school status, deferment, and forbearance periods, you may choose to pay the interest charged on the loan or allow the interest to be capitalized.